MC-JSON/JavaScript-Game/README.md

 ### Description:

-#### BlackJack game built using JavaScript, HTML and CSS.
-Users will be able to interact to play their own BlackJack hands.
-The MVP for this project will be to create a fully interactive BlackJack game where the user will either stand, achieve BlackJack or bust.
+#### Blackjack game built using JavaScript, HTML and CSS.
+Users will be able to interact to play their own Blackjack hands.
+The MVP for this project will be to create a fully interactive Blackjack game where the user will either stand, achieve BlackJack or bust.
 There will also be a running 'bank' counter to keep track of players overall stance.

 ---